NEW YORK -- Welcome to the offseason.

 Which Mets are eligible for salary arbitration?

-Marcus Stroman, Noah Syndergaard, Steven Matz, Michael Conforto, Diaz, Seth Lugo, Brandon Nimmo, Robert Gsellman and Joe Panik all have between three and six years of Major League service time, making them arbitration-eligible.
+Marcus Stroman, Noah Syndergaard, Steven Matz, Michael Conforto, Díaz, Seth Lugo, Brandon Nimmo and Robert Gsellman all have between three and six years of Major League service time, making them arbitration-eligible.
 That means they will negotiate new one-year deals with the Mets and, if they can’t agree to terms, an independent arbiter will select salaries for them.
 (These days, it rarely gets to that point.)

 The first four players on that list will be due significant bumps in salary after contributing productive full seasons in 2019.
 The next four are eligible for the first time, meaning they have a chance to start making big money through the arbitration process.
 All told, the Mets could pay out close to $50 million in arbitration contracts this winter.